 So let’s take a look at definitions, benefits and best practices of implementing BPA to improve efficiency in your daily routine.

-Business Process Automation, also referred to as workflow automation or process automation, is a strategy used by businesses to automate processes and consequently save time – and money.
-It consists in one or more integrations between applications in order to make the best use possible of the available resources.
+Business Process Automation also referred to as workflow automation or process automation, is a strategy used by businesses to automate processes and consequently save time – and money.
+It consists of one or more integrations between applications in order to make the best use possible of the available resources.